siddharthi865/reactjs-interview-questions-and-answers/set-20/README.md

 ## Question 1.
 How do you implement offline-first React apps with service workers?

+## Question 2.
+How do you implement analytics tracking (Google Analytics, Segment) in React?

+## Question 3.
+How do you handle cross-tab state synchronization using localStorage or IndexedDB?

+## Question 4.
+How do you implement dynamic forms driven by JSON schema?

+## Question 5.
+How do you handle large forms efficiently using React Hook Form?

 ## Question 6.
 How do you implement multi-language support (i18n) with dynamic content?

 ## Question 7.
 How do you implement virtualization for tables with thousands of rows?